ContextLab/supereeg/docs/tutorial/brain_objects.rst

 The structure of a brain object
 ===============================

-Inside the brain object, the iEEG data is stored as a Pandas DataFrame that can be accessed with the ``get_data`` function:
+Inside the brain object, the ECoG data are stored in a Pandas DataFrame that can be accessed with the ``get_data`` function:

 .. code:: ipython2